Reusable earplugs for tinnitus

 Loop Experience earplugs are different.
 They’re designed to filter waves rather than block them, thanks to a patented acoustic channel and mesh.
 That means the sound quality stays clear – just at a lower volume.

-And with 18 decibels of noise reduction – or a further 5 decibels if you choose Loop Experience Plus – your hearing will be protected.
+And with 17 decibels (SNR) of noise reduction – or a further 3 decibels if you choose Loop Experience Plus – your hearing will be protected.
 That means your tinnitus is less likely to be triggered by loud sounds.
 So you can do all the things you love without making your tinnitus worse.
 And if you don’t already have tinnitus, you’ll be better protected against developing it.

 The best earplugs for tinnitus ensure that you’re still able to get out there and enjoy your life, while taking the edge off sounds that you’re sensitive to.
 That’s exactly what Loop Earplugs do.
 Because of their unique construction, you’ll still be able to hear conversations and music, so you’ll always feel like you’re part of the action.